 The court may also award the business punitive damages, which can be far higher than compensatory damages.
 Note that there is a two (2)-year time limit to bring this lawsuit.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about business disparagement in Nevada, including definitions, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked questions about business disparagement in Nevada, including definitions, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

-- 1. What is “business disparagement” in Las Vegas, NV?
+- 1. What is “business disparagement” in Nevada?